E-commerce-as-a-service platform Cart.com picks up $98M to give brands scaling tools – TechCrunch

 The new financing will enable Cart.com to further invest in technology development and to increase headcount by at least 15 times, with plans to go from fewer than two dozen employees to more than 300 team members by the end of the year.
 The company has nearly 70 jobs posted on its website for positions in engineering, technology, digital marketing and e-commerce.
 Tariq also expects half of the funds to go toward more acquisitions.

-Cart.com currently serves over 2,000 e-commerce brands, including GNC, Haymaker Coffee, KeHE and Gravatiq, and processes more than $700 million in gross merchandise value per year.
+Cart.com currently serves over 2,000 e-commerce brands, including GNC, Haymaker Coffee and KeHE, and processes more than $700 million in gross merchandise value per year.
 The company saw revenue increase 400% since the platform’s launch in November.

 In addition, the company has nine fulfillment centers across the country, and is increasing its access to reach 80% of the U.S. population with two-day shipping, Tariq added.